NeoVintageous/neovintageous.github.io/src/roadmap.md

 # Roadmap

-:white_check_mark: - done
+:white_check_mark: Implemented

-:star: - additional Sublime Text specific behaviour
+:star: Sublime Text specific; Non-Vim behaviour

-`[count]` - An optional number that may precede the command to multiply or iterate the command.
+`[count]` An optional number that may precede the command to multiply or iterate the command.

 Vim reference: https://vimhelp.org